-- Essentially self-supporting institution enterprises such as bookstores, dormitories or intercollegiate athletic programs. - Admissions and registrar offices, as well as activities with the primary purpose of contributing to the emotional and physical well-being of students outside the context of formal instruction. - Centralized executive-level activities concerned with institutional management and long-range planning. - Support services for the primary missions of instruction, research and public service.
-Includes salaries, wages, academic administration and all other costs related to the retention, preservation and display of educational materials. - Noninstructional services beneficial to individuals and groups external to the institutions. - Capital purchases and debt principal repayments are uses of funds that are not part of the budgeted spending presented.
+- or intercollegiate athletic programs.
+2 Admissions and registrar offices, as well as activities with the primary purpose of - contributing to the emotional and physical well-being of students outside the context of formal instruction. - 3 Centralized executive-level activities concerned with institutional management and long-range planning. - Support services for the primary missions of instruction, research and public service.
+Includes salaries, wages, academic administration and all other costs related to the retention, preservation and display of educational materials. - Noninstructional services beneficial to individuals and groups external to the institutions. - 6 Capital purchases and debt principal repayments are uses of funds that are not part of the budgeted spending presented.
 When considered in combination with depreciation, a budget expense that does not actually use funds, these two items make up the difference in the totals for funding and spending above.